lizrush/the-ada-network/TipsForSlack.md

 For non-urgent announcements that you want to bring to the attention of everyone who is active in the slack channel, @here is best.
 It will alert those of us who are already online and in the slack, but it won’t interrupt folks who are not online.

 We also have default Do Not Disturb setting on this slack.
-Notifications are automatically disabled from 22:00 to 8:00 (Get a good night’s sleep!👵).
+Notifications are automatically disabled from 22:00 to 8:00 (Get a good night’s sleep! 👵).
 This setting is applied to everyone as they join the slack, but you can change your own Do Not Disturb settings in your profile's settings if you’d like to change the applicable hours or turn it off completely.

 Please use your best judgement regarding @here and @channel.
 We don’t want to interfere with everyone’s ability to do their jobs, live their lives, relax, etc because their Ada slack is blowing up.
 If you have questions or if you have an announcement that you are unsure of how to handle, feel free to message me and we can come up with a strategy for disseminating the information.